sjana01/FillingSignal/README.md

 ## What this project does

-Tests whether changes in tone/language between a company's consecutive annual reports (10-Ks) predict how its stock performs afterward — using data handled the way a real investment process would require: no lookahead bias, no survivorship bias, and honest validation.
+Tests whether changes in tone and language between a company’s consecutive annual reports (10-Ks) predict subsequent stock performance, with safeguards against lookahead bias and survivorship bias, and with rigorous out-of-sample validation.

 ## Setup